Adam Walton (DJ): Whipcord Records and other work

 In 1998 Adam launched Whipcord Records and released 7" singles by Out and Big Leaves.
 He resurrected the label in 2016 as an outlet for his own material.

 He is also a resident DJ at Telford's Warehouse, Chester, the venue hosts regular bands, which Adam occasionally gets involved with promoting them; notably Coldplay before they were famous.

 Written work

-In the late 1990s and into the 2000s, Adam contributed a weekly column to the newspaper Daily Post (North Wales) called Ear Buzz that covered local music topics of the day.
+In the late 1990s and into the 2000s, Adam contributed a weekly column to the newspaper Daily Post called Ear Buzz that covered local music topics of the day.
 The column was later relaunched from a more 'personal life' point of view before fizzling out.
 He also hosted his own website covering reviews, show playlists and information (c2010).

-1994 saw the launch of Adam's book On Making Music, a guide for bands and artistes on how to make music and how get it out into the public domain.
+2014 saw the launch of Adam's book On Making Music, a guide for bands and artistes on how to make music and how get it out into the public domain.
 As Adam said, "It saddens me that music-makers in 2014 are making the exact same mistakes I was making in 1994, and this is my attempt to offer advice that will help them to avoid those pitfalls, and also to inspire them."